Cubed-Development/Modern-Warfare-Cubed-Documentation/docs/Using Modern Warfare Cubed/Debugging/common-issues.md

 * Install [NonConflictKeys](https://www.curseforge.com/minecraft/mc-mods/nonconflictkeys/files/4547892), this will allow all keybindings with the same key to be activated when pressed.
 * Use [CleanroomLoader](https://github.com/CleanroomMC/Cleanroom).
 Fork of Forge, it contains a patch implementation of NonConflictKeys.

+### Reloading Magazines
+Some people have issues reloading magazines.
+Make sure you followed the steps above and have the correct ammo for the mag, then hold the mag in your inventory and press Reload

 ## Crash on Startup
 Make sure you have [MixinBooter](https://www.curseforge.com/minecraft/mc-mods/mixin-booter/files) and [RedCore](https://www.curseforge.com/minecraft/mc-mods/red-core/files) installed.